This knowledge path directs readers to a selection of current, high-quality

 and the Prevention Research Centers.

-Trends: Teen Sex and Pregnancy.
+Trends: Teen Pregnancy/Reproductive Health.
 Research briefs, fact sheets,

 and other publications about sexual activity, contraceptive use, and